 Arguably the most important part of the entire digestive process.
 During stage 3 foods enters the small intestine.
 The release of further digestive enzymes alongside a healthy colony of good gut bacteria turn chyme into digestible, absorbable nutrients.
 The body is fed.

 Healthy digestion feeds and nurtures, poor digestion robs and ruins.
 Technically named malabsorption syndrome, when great digestion goes wrong, the body is not fed.
 That means a lack of vitamins, minerals, and healthy fats.
 Alongside feelings of fatigue, malabsorption can also lead to longer term health troubles such as anaemia, oedema, muscle wasting, and malnutrition.

 Inadequately digested foods may also serve as a food source for bad bacteria.
-If in overgrowth, a resident population of bad bacteria can lead to a gut disorder named small intestinal bacterial overgrowth (SIBO).
-A condition highlighted as a cause of irritable bowel syndrome, food intolerances, chronic bloating and even inflammatory skin conditions like rosacea.
+If in overgrowth, a resident population of bad bacteria can lead to a gut disorder named small intestinal bacterial overgrowth5 (SIBO).
+A condition highlighted as a cause of irritable bowel syndrome6, food intolerances7, chronic bloating8 and even inflammatory skin conditions like rosacea9.

 How can malabsorption syndrome develop?

 Malabsorption syndrome also commonly known as poor digestion places a significant amount of stress on the body.
 With its contraction leading to an array of unwanted symptoms, understanding how it can develop is paramount to avoiding it.